grammyjs/website/site/docs/plugins/conversations.md

   // Wait for the user to send their address: const userHomeAddressContext = await conversation.wait();

-  // Ask the user for their nationality await ctx.reply("Could you also please state your nationality?");
+  // Ask the user for their nationality. await ctx.reply("Could you also please state your nationality?");

-  // Wait for the user to state their nationality const userNationalityContext = await conversation.wait();
+  // Wait for the user to state their nationality: const userNationalityContext = await conversation.wait();

   await ctx.reply("That was the final step.
 Now that I've received all relevant information I'll forward them to our team for review.
 Thank you!");

   // Now, we copy the responses to another chat for review.